 This mint chocolate fudge is the perfect treat for the holidays.
-Each bite is a smooth, creamy, mint-chocolatey taste of heaven!
+Each bite is a smooth, creamy, mint-chocolaty taste of heaven!

 Mint Chocolate Fudge

-This recipe is gluten free as written, you just be careful about your chocolate.
+- To make a gluten free recipe, just be careful about your chocolate.
 The really large Hershey bars have gluten in them (why?
 I have NO idea).
 The smaller ones are fine though and most other chocolate won’t have gluten so just be sure to check those labels just to be sure!

 Try some of our other tasty fudge recipes too!